 The Metro Wastewater Reclamation District is the wastewater treatment authority for much of metropolitan Denver and parts of northern Colorado.
 We are committed to protecting the environment and providing for the community's future needs.

-- We serve about 1.8 million people across a 715-square mile service area including Denver, Arvada, Aurora, Brighton, Lakewood, Thornton and Westminster.
+- We serve about 1.8 million people within a 715-square mile service area including Denver, Arvada, Aurora, Brighton, Lakewood, Thornton and Westminster.

 - We collect about 130 million gallons of wastewater per day from neighborhood sewer lines and remove more than 95 percent of the pollutants before discharging it into the South Platte River.